Investment Policy Development for Nonprofits and Associations

 How should an Investment Policy Statement be monitored and maintained after it is adopted?

-A strong Investment Policy Statement should evolve alongside your organization.
+A strong Nonprofit Investment Policy Statement should evolve alongside your organization.
 At minimum, it should be reviewed annually and revisited more thoroughly when there are changes in leadership, financial condition, or strategic direction.
 Between reviews, the IPS serves as the standard against which your portfolio is measured, with performance evaluated relative to the benchmarks and allocation targets defined in the policy.

 At Raffa, we provide ongoing compliance reporting so your committee can verify that investments remain aligned with policy guidelines.
 We monitor performance relative to benchmarks, recommend policy updates when your organization’s circumstances change, and provide board and committee education to support informed oversight throughout the year.

-March 2026 Market Commentary & Outlook
+June 2026 Market Commentary & Outlook